 Liza Franklin, GSAPP-Rutgers

 Tanya Lalwani, GSAPP-Rutgers

 Chantel Ebrahimi, The New School

 Skye Fitzpatrick, Ph.D., Assistant Professor, Department of Psychology, York University, Toronto, Canada.

 Kathryn Zumberg Smith, Ph.D.
 Assistant Professor, Department of Psychology, Xavier University, Cincinnati, Ohio.

 Patricia Yoon, Ph.D., Clinical Supervisor, Columbia University Counseling Center, Columbia University, New York, NY.

 Santiago Papini, Ph.D., Postdoctoral Research Fellow, Clinical Informatics and Delivery Science, Kaiser Permanente Northern California Division of Research.

 Suky Martinez, Ph.D., Postdoctoral Fellow, Department of Psychiatry, Columbia University, New York, NY.

-Tanya Saraiya, Ph.D., Assistant Research Scientist, Department of Psychiatry and Behavioral Sciences, Medical University of South Carolina (MUSC), Charleston, SC.
+Tanya Saraiya, Ph.D., Research Assistant Professor, Department of Psychiatry & Behavioral Sciences, Medical University of South Carolina.